Resources

 Every organization that relies on technology needs a well-designed network infrastructure.
 With solid network infrastructure in place, businesses can incorporate new technologies and applications as they emerge, enabling organizations to stay up-to-date and competitive in their respective markets.

 Service providers must aspire to build a well-designed network infrastructure that can deliver flexible scalability, high availability and optimized load balancing.
 These features are crucial for maintaining seamless and reliable connectivity, which is critical for modern businesses and organizations.
-Additionally, since no network is completely immune to outages, it’s also essential to have simple network design and automated management tools that enable network administrators to identify and resolve issues promptly.
+Additionally, since no network is completely immune to outages, it’s also essential to have simple network design and automated management tools (like network orchestration) that enable network administrators to identify and resolve issues promptly.
 With these in place, service providers can minimize downtime and ensure that their networks remain accessible and function optimally.

 What are the main network infrastructure trends?